atsushieno/aap-core/README.md

 ```

 Due to [AIDL tool limitation or framework limitation](https://issuetracker.google.com/issues/144204660), we cannot use `List<ParcelFileDescriptor>`, therefore `prepareMemory()` is added apart from `prepare()` to workaround this issue.

+## Desktop support

+AAP is a framework which is also intended to be cross platform on Unix and optionally other OSes.
+Although there is no Android service and binder on those OSes and therefore we need alternatives.

+It is up to hosting application, but there is a normative way to look up AAPs on the system.
+Unlike Android, they don't have to exist as services.
+Although the AAP manifest takes place to provide plugin listing.
+It contains `library` and `entrypoint` that can be simply reused on other platforms.

+For a normative AAP host, `AAP_SEARCH_PATH` environment variable is used to look up AAPs on the specified paths.
+The environment variable contains the list of paths which are joined by platform-specific separator.
+Here is the list of well-known `AAP_SEARCH_PATH` values per platform:

+- Linux and other Unix variants: `$HOME/.aap:/usr/local/lib/aap:/usr/lib/aap`
+- MacOS (not sure if it will be supported): `$HOME/Library/Audio/Plug-ins/AAP:/Library/Audio/Plug-ins/AAP`
+- Windows (not sure if it will be supported): `c:\AAP Plugins;c:\Program Files[\AAP Plugins`
+  - There is no plan to support 32bit builds on 64-bit OS.
+Unlike VSTs we have no 32bit legacy.

 ## JUCE integration